ProjectAJ14/flutter-coverage-action/README.md

 # flutter-coverage-action
-✨ A magical Github action that keeps an eye on your Flutter coverage!
-📊 Analyze your tests, check your coverage, and even deploy beautiful reports to Github Pages with style! ⭐
+📊 Reports Coverage to Github Pages with style! ⭐

 Originally created by [Ajay Kumar]